dcoates83/Azure-Sky-Ragdolls/_posts/2021-12-30-2022-litter-4-queen-aasia-and-king-tzar.md

 ---
 layout: post
-title: Taking reservations for 2023 March Litter Queen Aasia and King Tzar
+title: Taking reservations for 2023 March 18 Litter Queen Aasia and King Tzar
-color: Seal Mink; Bicolor, Mitted and Colorpoint.
+color: "Seal Mink; Bicolor, Mitted "
-expected: March 2023
+expected: 4 beautiful babes born March 18 2023
 thumbnail: /assets/img/uploads/img_0354.jpg
-reserved: Available for reservation
+reserved: Available
 ---
-Aasia is our very sweetest cat and gives cat "hugs".
-She reaches up with both paws, stretching her front legs out until you pick her up.
-So cute!

-She wants to spend every minute where you are and is very chatty.
-If you don't want a kitten that talks to you a lot don't get an Aasia kitten.
-She is thoroughly heart broken if she is not allowed to be with you.

-Mink Queen Aasia is also our fluffiest cat.
-All her kittens will have a double gene for long hair so will require brushing every day.
-They will also have light aqua green (not blue) eyes that contrast beautifully with her dark Seal coat.
-There will be Mitted, Bicolor and Colorpoint kittens who are very social and playful.

-King Tzar is sweet but less chatty than Queen Aasia; preferring only an occasional meow letting you know he would like to be brushed or picked up.
-He is an exceptional babysitter of all his kittens and enjoys the playtime with his kittens.
+Aasia is our Seal Mink Mitted Queen; known for her love of giving "cat hugs".
+All her kittens have her exquisite coat color and their white markings contrast beautifully with their coat color and Caribbean Sea Green mink eyes.

+K﻿ing Tzar, our foundation male soon to be retired, has made many lovely kittens with Aasia.
+All have turned out to have their parents loving personalities.
+Tzar is a traditional seal bicolor Ragdoll.

+\-S﻿eal mink bicolor

+\-S﻿eal mink mitted

+\-S﻿eal mink mitted

+\-S﻿eal mink mitted *1 kitten is under evaluation as future queen.